Policy for SocRSE Events and Initiatives Grant

 Summary

 The RSE society is able to provide financial support for events and initiatives which support our mission statement and charitable objectives (see our constitution section).
-Apply Now!
-We’re waiting to hear from you!
-We look forward to your application via this form.

-The objectives of the RSE society are;
+In summary the objectives of the RSE society are:

-- To advance education particularly but not exclusively amongst research software engineers; and/or
+• To advance education particularly but not exclusively amongst research software engineers; and/or

-- To promote and advance research particularly but not exclusively in all aspects of research that relies on software engineering and to publish the useful results;
+• To promote and advance research particularly but not exclusively in all aspects of research that relies on software engineering and to publish the useful results;

 Budget and Scope of Support

-The society offers financial support of generally up to £1000 per event or initiative.
-Formal requests for funding can be made via the Request for Funding Google form or for informal discussion email us at [email protected].
 If your event requires a greater level of support (either financially or administratively) then please email us at [email protected] explaining why it would be in the interests of furthering the Society’s aims and we will let you know if it can be considered.

 Some non-exclusive example of events and initiatives we have sponsored include: